CryoDRGN User Guide

 ## Tutorial overview

-See [cryodrgn-empiar-10076-tutorial](https://ez-lab.gitbook.io/cryodrgn/cryodrgn-empiar-10076-tutorial "mention") for a step-by-step guide for running cryoDRGN.
+See [CryoDRGN EMPIAR-10076 Tutorial](/cryodrgn/cryodrgn-empiar-10076-tutorial.md) for a step-by-step guide for running cryoDRGN.
 This walkthrough of cryoDRGN analysis of the **assembling ribosome dataset (EMPIAR-10076)** covers all steps used to reproduce the analysis in [Zhong et al.](https://www.nature.com/articles/s41592-020-01049-4), including:

 1. preprocessing of inputs,